Chris Hemsworth doesn't want to play Thor until people are "exhausted"

-Chris Hemsworth has said that he doesn’t want to continue playing Thor until people are “exhausted” and “roll their eyes”.
+Chris Hemsworth has said that he doesn’t want to continue playing Thor until people are “exhausted” and “roll their eyes” when they watch him as the character.

 The Australian actor has played the God Of Thunder in four solo films and nine Marvel movies altogether: Thor (2011), Thor: The Dark World (2013), Thor: Ragnarok (2017) and Thor: Love and Thunder (2022).